Art - Visual Culture

 - present unofficial transcripts from each college or university other than Illinois State at which graduate, undergraduate, or non-degree credit was earned.
 The unofficial transcript should be easily readable and clearly indicate degree(s) awarded, courses and course grades for each term.
 If accepted, official transcripts can be emailed from the university to GraduateAdmissions@IllinoisState.edu or mailed in a sealed envelope to: Illinois State University, Graduate School, 209 Hovey Hall, Campus Box 4040, Normal, IL 61790-4040.

 International students can learn more about specific application requirements by visiting the Office of Admissions.

 Additional Program Admission Requirements

-- submit a statement of intent explaining applicant's goals and interest in pursuing studies in visual culture
+Submit a statement of intent that explains your goals and interest in pursuing studies in visual culture.

-- submit official copies of undergraduate and graduate transcripts
+Submit official copies of your undergraduate and graduate transcripts.

-- submit at least three papers illustrating applicant's research and writing skills
+Submit at least three papers that illustrate your research and writing skills.

 - Fall Term — February 15